auroramod/docs/docs/scripting-syntax.md

 ### Player damage/killed callbacks

-Callbacks can be added using the `game:onplayerkilled` or `game:onplayedamage` functions from the game object.
+Callbacks can be added using the `game:onplayerkilled` or `game:onplayerdamage` functions from the game object.
 The only data you can modify from this is the damage.
 Returning anything other than a number (msut be an integer) will not do anything.
 ```lua
 game:onplayerdamage(function(_self, inflictor, attacker, damage, dflags, mod, weapon, point, dir, hitloc)
     damage = 0